-You are a forward thinking creative mind and you are interested in new apps, tools, software, resources to boost your workflow and productivity?
-Well, you should definitely consider to subscribe to my weekly digest Creativerly.
-Every sunday I drop you a nicely and carefully curated email, packed with useful tools, apps, software, resources, books, blog post, for creative folks.
+You are a forward-thinking creative mind and you are interested in new apps, tools, software, resources to boost your workflow and productivity?
+Well, you should definitely consider subscribing to my weekly digest Creativerly.
+Every Sunday I drop you a nicely and carefully curated email, packed with useful tools, apps, software, resources, books, blog post, for creative folks.
 If you want to get a taste of it, you can scroll through the archive or just go ahead and subscribe.

 Disclaimer: My posts may contain affiliate links.
 If you buy something through one of those links you won't pay a penny more, but I'll get a small commission, which supports this blog and also my side-projects.
 So consider buying something through my links.
 Thank you!